vOptSolver/vOptSolver/README.md

 - [References](./README.md#references)

 ### News
+    15-Feb-2023: Simple examples from vOptGeneric have been adapted for MOA
+    15-Feb-2023: vOptGeneric.jl has been redesigned and becomes MultiObjectiveAlgorithms.jl
     03-Sep-2022: Instances and parser for uncapacitated facility location problems added
     12-Mar-2022: vOptGeneric is compliant with JuMP 0.23.0 and MOI 1.1.0
     25-Jan-2022: Parser for set partitionning problems added